CANCER TESTING FOR FAMILY MEMBERS

 A cancer diagnosis – particularly a terminal diagnosis – can be an extremely difficult and emotional time for patients and their loved ones.
 Counselling has proven to be of great benefit to many families during this time.

-Listening, giving advice and teaching relaxation techniques or coping strategies, are just some of the ways that our compassionate and experienced counsellors can support patients and their loved ones.
+Listening, giving advice and teaching relaxation techniques or coping strategies, are just some of the ways that our compassionate and experienced counselors can support patients and their loved ones.

-This service is available both in China at SPDT 4 LIFE and also in Australia and New Zealand through PAN.
+This service is available both in China at SoSDT 4 LIFE and also in Australia and New Zealand through PAN.